 Kahn was a professional Stage Manager for 17 years getting to work on such shows as: The Deaf West Revival of Spring Awakening (Broadway), In the Heights (National Tour), The Hunchback of Notre Dame (La Jolla Playhouse and Paper Mill Playhouse), Hold Onto me Darling (Off-Broadway at the Atlantic), Kinship (starring Cynthia Nixon and Christopher Lowell at Williamstown Theatre Festival), and many productions at The Old Globe Theatre and La Jolla Playhouse in San Diego.

 Over her last 4 years as a Stage Manager she also ran a blog on giveback and ethical style.
 SCENERY was born as the love child of these two parts of her heart.
-Ethical style, Theatre, and giving back to make theatre more accessible for others.
+Sustainable and Ethical style, Theatre, and giving back to make theatre more accessible for others.

 "Thank you so much for being here, and for supporting this mission.
 We could not do any of this without you."